Samantha Lindup Reeve

 - loss and bereavement

 Memberships & Qualifications

 - PG Dip Psychosynthesis Psychotherapy (Middx University & The Institute of Psychosynthesis)

 - PG Dip Psychotherapeutic Counselling (Middx University & The Institute of Psychosynthesis)

 Types of Therapy

 Frequency of Sessions

-We will take time to discuss a suitable ongoing appointment, fee and any other admin related issues during our initial meeting(s).
+During the initial sessions we will take time to discuss ongoing appointments and any other admin related issues.